elias-ap/elias-ap/README.md

 - 💬 Ask me about SQL/PLSQL and Python
 - 📫 How to reach me: elias.ap.pro@gmail.com
 - 📄 Know more about me in [https://www.linkedin.com/in/elias-ap](https://www.linkedin.com/in/elias-ap)
-- ⚡ Fun fact: I like to train calisthenics
+- ⚡ Fun fact: I like to train calisthenics and watch the anime Jojo Bizarre Adventure